-My first big trip with my Fuji cameras was to Paris and France.
-I wrote a blog post about my impressions then… my amazement and delight has only grown over time.
+In case you’re interested in how it came about that I switched to mirrorless, my first big trip with my Fujifilm cameras was to Paris and France.
+I wrote a blog post about my impressions then.
+Honestly, my amazement and delight with these cameras has only grown over time.

 I’ve struggled with words to describe what it is about Fuji images that makes me want to leap with joy.
 It’s the particular tones and colors they offer.
 It’s the contrasts and micro-contrasts.
 It’s the dynamic range (which makes me swoon).
 It’s the depth of the blacks, yet the range of shades within them.
 I used to do HDR alot… because I had to.
 Now: I barely do any.
 I don’t need to, with what I’m getting from each of these images.

 They are different than any other camera I’ve used.
 Creamy, gorgeous, artistic, brilliant.